MoviePass Has Officially Shut Down, And We Don't Know If There Will Be A Sequel

 This summer, the spate of struggles continued.
 In July, MoviePass shut down for what the company called temporary "maintenance related issues."
 Reporting from TechCrunch in August revealed that MoviePass had potentially exposed thousands of customers' credit card information because one of its critical servers lacked password protection.
 In response, the company said it secured its systems to "prevent further exposure and ... mitigate the potential impact of this incident."

-Then, on Friday, MoviePass officially shared that it was suspending the service, and did not know if or when operations would continue.
+Then, on Friday, MoviePass officially shared that it was suspending the service and did not know whether or when operations would continue.

-In a note to subscribers posted on the MoviePass website, Lowe wrote that subscribers would be given appropriate refunds for the period of service they had already paid for, and would not be charged while the service was interrupted.
+In a note to subscribers posted on the MoviePass website, Lowe wrote that subscribers would be given appropriate refunds for the period of service they had already paid for and would not be charged while the service was interrupted.

 "We still deeply believe in the need for the MoviePass service in the marketplace, to maintain affordable access to theaters and provide movie lovers with choices of where to go to the movies," wrote Lowe.
 "Although we do not currently know what the future holds for the MoviePass service, we hope to find a path that will enable us to continue the service in the future."